Getting a Mortgage as a Freelancer

 Shop around to find reputable lenders who are well-known for offering self-employed mortgages and approach them first to see what kind of deposit or projections they’ll expect to see.

-Once you’ve decided which one you feel offers the best fit for your circumstances, you can apply for your mortgage.
+Once you’ve decided which one you feel offers the best fit for your circumstances, you can use our moneymatcher tool to find the best mortgage for you.

 Keep your files in order